Financial economics: Corporate finance theory

-Other developments here include agency theory, which analyses the difficulties in motivating corporate management (the "agent"; in a different sense to the above) to act in the best interests of shareholders (the "principal"), rather than in their own interests; here emphasizing the issues interrelated with capital structure.

-Clean surplus accounting and the related residual income valuation provide a model that returns price as a function of earnings, expected returns, and change in book value, as opposed to dividends.
-This approach, to some extent, arises due to the implicit contradiction of seeing value as a function of dividends, while also holding that dividend policy cannot influence value per Modigliani and Miller's "Irrelevance principle"; see Dividend policy.
+Further as regards valuation, various approaches focus on economic profit as opposed to dividends; the main of these are EVA, MVA and RIV.
+Price here is returned as a function of earnings, expected returns, and / or changes in book value; see Clean surplus accounting.
+These approaches address - to some extent - the contradiction of seeing value as a function of dividends while recognizing Modigliani and Miller's Irrelevance principle.

-"Corporate finance" as a discipline more generally, building on Fisher above, relates to the long term objective of maximizing the value of the firm - and its return to shareholders - and thus also incorporates the areas of capital structure and dividend policy.
+"Corporate finance" as a discipline more broadly, building on Fisher above, relates to the long term objective of maximizing the value of the firm - and its return to shareholders - and thus also incorporates the areas of capital structure and dividend policy.

 Extensions of the theory here then also consider these latter, as follows:

-(i) optimization re capitalization structure, and theories here as to corporate choices and behavior: Capital structure substitution theory, Pecking order theory, Market timing hypothesis, Trade-off theory;
+(i) Optimization re capitalization structure, and theories here as to corporate choices and behavior: Capital structure substitution theory, Pecking order theory, Market timing hypothesis, Trade-off theory.

-(ii) considerations and analysis re dividend policy, additional to - and sometimes contrasting with - Modigliani-Miller, include:

-the Walter model, Lintner model, Residuals theory and signaling hypothesis, as well as discussion re the observed clientele effect and dividend puzzle.
+(ii) Considerations and analysis re dividend policy, additional to - and sometimes contrasting with - Modigliani-Miller, include: the Walter model, Lintner model, Residuals theory and signaling hypothesis, as well as discussion re the observed clientele effect and dividend puzzle.

-As described, the typical application of real options is to capital budgeting type problems.
+A significant development is the application of Agency theory to the corporate finance setting.